 From Florence to the tour starting point on the via Cassia.
-Start pedalling at your own pace, heading south through the typical, unique and gentle Chianti countryside.
-Our first stop is San Casciano, then we continue more south to Castellina in Chianti and arrive in Siena in the early afternoon.
-Visit this wonderful town before dinner in a renowned local restaurant.
+Start pedaling at your own pace, heading south through the stunning Chianti countryside.
+Our first stop is San Casciano before we continue on to Castellina in Chianti, arriving in beautiful Siena in the early afternoon.
+Visit the town before dinner in a renowned local restaurant in the evening.

 Hotel Palazzo Ravizza – Siena